edwaldo12/blue_horn_tech_frontend/README.md

 - `npm run lint` – ESLint (optional stricter rules can be enabled later).

 Feel free to adjust the environment values for deployed environments (e.g. pointing to a hosted backend).
 EOF

+## Assumptions

+- The UI mimics the provided designs, but some flows were implemented heuristically due to limited spec detail.
+- Seed data (caregiver, schedules, auth client) is expected to exist via backend migrations; the front-end `.env.example` mirrors those IDs.
+- Clock-out mutation is disabled temporarily until the backend flow is fully wired; UI elements exist in anticipation of the final API behavior.